 What Is A Fuel Injection System?

-Furthermore, carburetors were first replaced with throttle body fuel injection systems.
+Furthermore, throttle body fuel injection systems were the first to replace carburetors.
 This system is also known as a single-point or central fuel injection system.
-It is electrically controlled fuel-injector valves into the throttle body.
+It has electrically controlled fuel injection valves in the throttle body.

 In addition, the system contains a fuel injector for each cylinder, which sprays right to the intake valve.
 It provides more accurate fuel metering and quicker response.